Connectedness of the set of central Lyapunov exponents: Introduction

 \section{Introduction}

+The main question we try to answer is a reformulation of a fact initiated by Sigmund in a short article (\cite{si}).
+There, he studied the connectedness of the set of hyperbolic ergodic measure.
+He established path connectedness of this space in the case of transitive topological Markov shifts and as a corollary, of transitive Axiom Adiffeomorphisms.
+Since Sigmund's work the interest to this problem has been lost.

-By definition, hyperbolic dynamical systems have nonzero Lyapunov exponents.
+By definition, hyperbolic dynamical systems have nonzero Lyapunovexponents.
 However, they are not generic in the space of all dynamical systems.
 This necessitated weakening the notion of hyperbolicity.
-A wider class is that of partially hyperbolic systems studied by many authors (for a complete review, see [1-3]).
+A wider class is that of partially hyperbolic systems studied by many authors (for a complete review, see \cite{bp,hp,hhu}).
 A partially hyperbolic set may admit zero Lyapunov exponents along their central directions.
+As a recent efforts, in Sigmund direction, in \cite{gt} raised a question of whether the space of ergodic measures invariant under some partially hyperbolic systems is path connected.
+Our main question here is:

-\textbf{Question.}~Is the set of central Lyapunov vectors associated to ergodic measures on a partially hyperbolic set is convex?
+\textbf{Question.}~Is the set of central Lyapunov vectors associated with the ergodic measures on a partially hyperbolic set convex?

 In general, the answer is negative.
 In \cite{lor}, the authors have studied destroying horseshoes via heterodimensional cycles.
 These maps are partially hyperbolic with a one dimensional center direction.
 They proved that every ergodic measure is hyperbolic, but the set of Lyapunov exponents in the central direction has a gap.
-However, there are examples of open sets of partially hyperbolic maps whose central Lyapunov exponents form a convex set (see for instance \cite{gi}).
 As known, the existence of heterodimensional cycles isn't a generic phenomenon.
+There are examples of open sets of partially hyperbolic maps whose central Lyapunov exponents contains a convex set.
 Now, a question may be arisen:

 There are partial answers to the question in the case of generic ``locally maximal" or ``Lyapunov stable" homoclinic classes \cite{abcdw,csy}.
-In this note, we give a positive answer to the question in the case of one dimensional centeral direction.
-In addition, we will prove that the support of the ergodic measure fills a gap equals to the whole of the homoclinic class.
+Here, we give a positive answer to the question in the case of one dimensional central direction.

 Let $M$ be a compact boundless Riemannian manifold and $f$ be a diffeomorphism on it.
 For a periodic point $p$ of $f$, we denote by $\pi(p)$ the period of $p$.
 For a hyperbolic periodic point $p$ of $f$ of period $\pi(p)$ the sets